geobro1992/geobro1992.github.io/_pages/teaching.md

 -Involved with the design and planning of the course\
 -Organized guest speakers and led in-class discussions\
--Supervised 5 undergraduate research projects in the vertebrate natural history collection
+-Supervised 5 undergraduate research projects in the vertebrate natural history collection\
+-Took 2 students to present their work at an international conference

 ## Mentor, 4994 Undergraduate Research (2018-2019)